When you share any post on social media sites like Facebook, Instagram, Pinterest, the font makes a big difference.

 Used extensively by fashion and jewelry brands, this can be a perfect addition to your social media extravagance, and can also contribute to it!

 Not as ornate as Gabriela and neither as upright and sharp as Merriweather, Della Raspira strikes a perfect balance by incorporating the benefits of both and forging them into a singular font.

 If your video contains disappearing and reappearing text, this is the font choice you have to make.
-Can be used for while advertising your books on social media.
+Can be used for advertising your books on social media.